Physical Education and Health P-12

 Students interested in the P-12 Physical Education/Health program may be given pre-major status by going to the main PEHR office located in Carver 102 to speak with Sherena Geariety/Program Coordinator, where you will fill out a pre-major declaration form and obtain the application for optaining major status.

 For admission into the P-12 Physical Education and Health program as a major, you must apply concurrently to the Woodring College of Education and the Physical Education and Health program in the fall of your junior year.
 If you meet the minimum requirements for Woodring, your application can be considered for the Physical Education and Health program.
 This application involves enrolling in the correct classes in the fall, filling out an application, getting official references, providing transcripts, submitting specific writing samples, writing an essay, doing a presentation for Physical Education and Health faculty, and being interviewed by faculty.
 If you are selected into the program, you will be notified prior to winter quarter registration so that you may enroll in the appropriate classes.
 If you are not accepted, you cannot reapply to the program until the next fall.
 You will need to see your advisor for recommendations for alternative classes or programs.

 To apply to the pedagogy program, please complete the following application & reference letters.
 Guidelines for the application can be found here.

-- Program application (please stop by the office Dr. Derrick Mears at Carver 104 to pick up a paper version until further notice)
+- Program application (please stop by the main office in Carver 102 to pick up a paper version until further notice)

 - Reference Letter